dustinpfister/blog_posts/_posts/threejs-texture-loader.md

 In these examples I am using an absolute path to a file that I am hosting locally with the system that I am using.
 I will not be getting into the specifics about the differences between absolute and relative paths here as that is a bit off topic.
 However if you do not know what I am taking about then you should [read up more on the topic of absolute and relative paths](http://www.differencebetween.net/technology/difference-between-absolute-and-relative-path/) as it is something that you should get solid sooner or later.

-### Canvas elements can also be used to create textures
+### Canvas elements, and data textures can also be used to create textures

 I think I should also mention here that it is possible to use [canvas elements as a way to create textures](/2018/04/17/threejs-canvas-texture) that can then be used for the maps of materials.
 That is creating an image with the 2d drawing context of a canvas element, and then create a texture with the THREE.CanvasTexture constructor or even just the THREE.Texture constructor actually.
 This is the main way that I like to make textures with javaScript code rather than an external image file.

+On top of being able to use canvas elements and everything there is to work with in the 2d drawing context of canvas elements there are also [data textures](/2022/04/15/threejs-data-texture/).

 ### Version Numbers matter